tweedegolf/storage-abstraction/README.md

 }
 ```

-Besides the mandatory key `type` one or more keys may be mandatory or optional dependent on the type of storage; for instance keys for passing credentials such as `keyFilename` for Google Storage or `accessKeyId` and `secretAccessKey` for Amazon S3, and keys for further configuring the storage service such as `StoragePipelineOptions` for Azure Blob.
+Besides the mandatory key `type` one or more keys may be mandatory or optional dependent on the type of adapter; for instance keys for passing credentials such as `keyFilename` for Google Storage or `accessKeyId` and `secretAccessKey` for Amazon S3, and keys for further configuring the storage service such as `StoragePipelineOptions` for Azure Blob.

+#### How bucketName is used

 In earlier versions of this library the value you provided in the config for `bucketName` was stored locally.
 This made it for instance possible to add a file to a bucket without specifying the bucket: